-3.4 Recall mode.
+3.3 Recall mode.

 Recall mode is used to recall one or more preset temperatures previously stored in the learn mode.
 These temperatures may be recalled manually or in sequence using the time base facility.
+The EZECAL can also be set to ramp between the preset temperatures if required.
 To enter RECALL mode:-